pyccel/pyccel/docs/low-level-interface.md

 - Multiple returns are interpreted as multiple `intent(out)` arguments.
 These are always the first arguments of the Fortran function and are not called by name.

-- Returning arrays is not recommended.
+- Returning arrays is not currently recommended as the support is still quite restrictive.

   Array returns are interpreted as an `intent(out)` argument.
-If code calling such a method is translated, it is assumed that the array will allocate with base-0 indexing.
+If code calling such a method is translated, it is assumed that the array will be an allocatable and will be allocated with base-0 indexing.
 This output will be the first argument of the Fortran function.
 It will not be called by name.

 - Lists, sets, and dictionaries are mapped to gFTL objects in the Fortran code.